keepcosmos/beanmother/README.md

 #### Customize ScriptRunner

-You can write your own ScriptRunner
+You can write your own ScriptRunner.

 ```java
 public class MyScriptRunner implements ScriptRunner {